 Business culture in Israel is diverse with surprising contrasts between warm hospitality, direct no-nonsense business approaches, aggressive negotiations and slow-paced meetings.
 Expats doing business in Israel should feel at ease in the casual culture, but should nevertheless prepare to be flexible and patient.

 Important industries in Israel include technology and communications, agriculture, manufacturing, transport and tourism.

 Typical office hours are 8.30am to 5pm from Sunday to Thursday, while many businesses also operate on Friday mornings.

 International business is conducted in English, while local business is more often conducted in Hebrew.
 Arabic is also an official language, although it will more likely see use between Arab-run businesses.

 Business casual is common in most jobs, although women should avoid wearing revealing clothing, especially if they work with religious colleagues.

 Business associates usually greet by shaking hands.
-Expats should note that religious associates may not shake hands with members of the opposite sex.
+Expats should note that religious associates don't usually shake hands with members of the opposite sex.
 Business cards may be exchanged for convenience, often at the end of an introductory meeting.
 It is appropriate to have them printed in English.

 Companies typically send gifts to their customers at holiday times.
 The holidays include Passover in the early spring and Rosh Hashanah in early autumn.
 Those with Muslim or Christian colleagues might consider giving gifts during holidays like Eid or Christmas.
 Champagne or flowers may be appropriate after closing a large deal.

 Israeli business culture is generally egalitarian, and women are treated as equals.
 Despite this, Israel has a high gender wage gap, and women tend to earn less than their male counterparts.

 Israel is a young country with few natural resources and it frequently faces adverse conditions.
 These factors play into its business environment.
 Known as the 'Start-Up Nation', Israeli business is pervaded by technology and innovation.
 Israelis prize intelligence and creativity and show respect for experts and prominent specialists in their field.